-- the timing of enrollment, commencement and completion of our clinical trials; - the results of our clinical trials; - the results of our preclinical studies for our product candidates and any subsequent clinical trials; - the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials for our product candidates; - the costs associated with building out additional laboratory and manufacturing capacity; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future product sales, medical affairs, marketing, manufacturing and distribution activities for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our products, should any of our product candidates receive marketing approval; - revenue received from commercial sales of Zolgensma and other revenue, if any, received in connection with commercial sales of our licensees' and collaborators' products, should any of their product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our current licensing agreements or collaborations remaining in effect, including the AbbVie Collaboration Agreement; - our ability to establish and maintain additional licensing agreements or collaborations on favorable terms, if at all; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the timing of enrollment, commencement and completion of our clinical trials; - the results of our clinical trials; - the results of our preclinical studies for our product candidates and any subsequent clinical trials; - the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials for our product candidates; - the costs associated with building out additional laboratory and manufacturing capacity; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future product sales, medical affairs, marketing, manufacturing and distribution activities for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our products, should any of our product candidates receive marketing approval; - revenue received from commercial sales of Zolgensma and the timing and amount of Zolgensma royalties paid to HCR under our royalty purchase agreement;

+- revenue received from other commercial sales of our licensees' and collaborators' products, should any of their product candidates receive marketing approval, and other revenue received under our licensing agreements and collaborations; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our current licensing agreements or collaborations remaining in effect, including the AbbVie Collaboration Agreement, and our ability to timely achieve any milestones set forth in such agreements or collaborations; - our ability to establish and maintain additional licensing agreements or collaborations on favorable terms, if at all; and - the extent to which we acquire or in-license other product candidates and technologies.

 Many of these factors are outside of our control.
 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory and marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our product revenues, if any, and any commercial milestones or royalty payments under our licensing agreements, will be derived from or based on sales of products that may not be commercially available for many years, if at all.
-In addition, revenue from our NAV Technology Platform licensing is dependent in part on the clinical and commercial success of our licensing partners, including the commercialization of Zolgensma.
+Our product revenues, if any, and any commercial milestones or royalty payments under our licensing agreements, will be derived from or based on sales of products that may not be commercial success of our licensing partners, including the commercialization of Zolgensma, and on maintaining our license agreements with our licensor partners, including GlaxoSmithKline LLC and The Trustees of the University of Pennsylvania.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.